 Reducing latency has become a focus for streaming service providers.
 For sports tied to split-second gaming bets, such as horse racing, delayed streams put remote participants at a disadvantage to those at the venue.
-Live tweets from viewers and newscasters at the venue can spoil exciting moments for fans watching on TV and live streaming.
+Live tweets from viewers and newscasters at the venue can spoil exciting moments for fans watching it on TV and live streaming.
 And with more and more viewers using a second screen while viewing live sports, it’s no wonder reducing the time behind live is becoming an important requirement for staying competitive and delivering a great viewing experience.

 In the quest to reduce time behind live, streaming service providers are starting to embrace the use of shorter HLS or DASH segment durations.
 This can significantly reduce latency, but it has trade-offs such as additional overhead and increased risk of rebuffering.
 Whether these trade-offs are worthwhile depends entirely on the priority placed on latency compared to other QoE considerations.
 In some situations, as noted above, low latency is a top priority, while in others, current latency levels may be acceptable to deliver personalized advertising, 4K programming, or to allow for editing live content.

 The streaming video industry has long used adaptive bitrate (ABR) technologies that break a stream into many individual video segments or chunks.
-Each segment is the same duration or size but encoded at different video quality levels or bit rates so the stream can adapt to the viewer’s available bandwidth as new segments are requested.
+Each segment has the same duration or size but is encoded at different video quality levels or bit rates so the stream can adapt to the viewer’s available bandwidth as new segments are requested.
 Both of the main ABR protocols, Apple’s HLS and MPEG-DASH, provide controls for adjusting segment size.

 Segment size plays a major role in latency because the player has to download a preset number of segments before it can start playing the live stream.
 This is done so the client video player can buffer enough video to ensure smooth video playback without rebuffering when there is congestion in the network.
 However, this also puts the stream behind live from the outset.
 Generally, embedded video players on iOS devices and web browsers buffer three video segments before starting playback.
 If a segment is four seconds long and the player has to buffer three segments before it can start playing, then the client is already 12 seconds behind live.
-The DASH protocol provides some flexibility by allowing manifest files to specify how much of a file needs to be buffered, but many DASH players and devices have yet to implement this functionality.
+The DASH protocol provides some flexibility by allowing manifest files to specify how much of a file needs to be buffered.
+Still, many DASH players and devices have yet to implement this functionality.

 Since buffering three segments is the de facto standard, the most popular technique for reducing the time behind live is to shrink the size or duration of each segment.
 In the example below, by reducing the segment size from four seconds to two seconds, the time behind live shrinks to just six seconds – half of what it would be with four-second segments.